If you are planning to continue your research career abroad, EURAXESS – Researchers in Motion, is the right starting place for you.

 European Social Security coordination

-One of the main rights in EU is the right to free movement within the European Union and the right to work in the country of you choice.
+One of the main rights in EU is the right to free movement within the European Union and the right to work in the country of your choice.
 Resulting from this right EU has set in place principles for social security coordination.
 Countries must ensure that people moving from one member state to another do not find themselves worse off than those who live and work in one member state their whole lives.
 The scope of benefits and rights varies from country to country, but in general the coordination covers unemployment insurance, pensions, social benefits and health insurance.

 Four main principles: